All of those pitch counts, timetables and plans to not injure Stephen Strasburg's golden arm? They didn't work.

 The 22-year-old right-hander will travel to the West Coast for a second opinion (preferably not from Rob Dibble).
 But Rizzo says he anticipates Strasburg will require surgery, ruling him out for 12 to 18 months.

 If he does have the surgery, it will most likely be done by the same surgeon that performed Jordan Zimmermann's similar operation.
-Zimmermann just returned to the Nationals' roster this week after having the surgery in August 2009.
+Zimmerman took Strasburg's place in the rotation Thursday night, his first major league start after elbow ligament replacement surgery in August 2009.
+He allowed five runs on seven hits in four innings in a game the Nats won 11-10 in 13 innings.
+They used eight pitchers.

-The news brings an abrupt halt to Strasburg's promising first season.
-He struck out 14 batters in his major league debut in June.
-Strasburg is 5-3 with a 2.91 ERA and 92 strikeouts in 68 innings.
+The news of Strasburg's injury brings an abrupt halt to his promising first season.
+He struck out 14 batters in his major league debut in June and is 5-3 with a 2.91 ERA and 92 strikeouts in 68 innings.
+He had been kept on strict pitch counts and was to be shut down once he reached about 105 innings.

 "You go back to Tommy John and how it’s evolved over the course of time, it’s definitely at the point where it’s not a negative anymore,” Rays manager Joe Maddon told the Associated Press earlier this year.
 "You do believe that if it happens to a young guy, you know you’re going to have him back and possibly even better.
 It’s the world we live in, man.”